HebahAlshamlan/CertificateGenerator/README.md

 # CertificateGenerator
 Certificate Automatic Generator

-This simple project helps organizations that need to manually create thousands of certificates for their employees or students.
-The aim of the project is to reduce the time spent on certification.
+This simple script helps organizations that need to manually create thousands of certificates for their employees or students.
+The project aims to reduce the time spent on making the certificates.

 - inpot:
   - Certificate Template (without student's name)